 Meadows of Dan in Patrick County, a rural Virginia county with little light pollution, is perfect for stargazing.
 Try Fairy Stone State Park’s campgrounds, cabins, yurts, and lodges and step just outside and enjoy the dark skies.

-Meadows of Dan also includes Primland Resort, a luxury boutique resort set on LEED-certified, 12,000 acres of the pristine Blue Ridge Mountains.
-The resort’s high altitude, remote location, on-site Observatory Dome, and nightly Come Starwalk at Primland programs using the resort’s Celestron CGE Pro 1400 telescope make it an ideal place for stargazing.
+Meadows of Dan is home to Primland Resort, a LEED-certified luxury boutique resort set on 12,000 acres of the pristine Blue Ridge Mountains.
+The resort’s high altitude, remote location, on-site Observatory Dome, and nightly Come Starwalk at Primland programs using a Celestron CGE Pro 1400 telescope make it an ideal place for stargazing.
 The tour starts with an outside demonstration of constellations and planets, then moves to topics like star formation and star death, galaxy formation, and the grand scale of the Universe.

 Photo Credit: Scott K Brown

-Visit Grayson County, home of Virginia’s highest mountain, and plenty of parks, cabins, cottages, and campgrounds that are spectacular for stargazing due to low light pollution.
-Visit Grayson Highlands State Park to hike among wild ponies by day and enjoy a front-row view of the stars by night.
+Visit Grayson County, home of Virginia’s highest mountain and plenty of parks, cabins, cottages, and campgrounds with spectacular stargazing due to low light pollution.
+Visit Grayson Highlands State Park to hike among wild ponies during the day and enjoy a front-row view of the stars at night.

 Highland County is one of the premier dark sky areas in the eastern United States.
-Check out the Highland County Stargazers FaceBook page for information on upcoming astronomical events, including star parties in conjunction with the Charlottesville Astronomical Society.
-Note: star parties are open to the public, however, events for 2020 have been canceled.
+Check out the Highland County Stargazers Facebook page for information on upcoming astronomical events, including an annual Fall star party sponsored by the Highland County Stargazers in conjunction with amateur astronomers from other astronomy clubs.
+Note: star parties are open to the public.

 Lake Anna State Park

-With its clear skies and ample camping and glamping accommodations, Lake Anna State Park is a wonderful place to enjoy the night sky while enjoying park amenities like hiking trails, beach access, and docks by day.
+With its clear skies and ample camping and glamping accommodations, Lake Anna State Park is a wonderful place to enjoy the night sky while enjoying park amenities like hiking trails, beach access, and dock sitting during the day.